I believe that economics is a uniquely powerful way to understand the world and how to implement change to advance human well-being.

 My teaching has two goals:

-- To imbue students with the interest and skill to evaluate economic policy using state of the art qualitative and quantitative methods.
-My approach to evaluating public policy combines the standard methods of economic evaluation (cost-benefit, econometrics, and experiments) with the techniques of program evaluation (logic modelling, program fidelity, specifying and testing theories of change, political/social context analysis).
+- To imbue students with the interest and skill to evaluate economic policy using state-of-the-art qualitative and quantitative methods.
+My approach to evaluating public policy combines the standard methods of economic evaluation (cost-benefit, econometrics, and experiments) with the techniques of program evaluation (logic modelling, program fidelity, specifying and testing theories of change, and political/social context analysis).

-- To support students in their pursuit in careers as practising economists in industry, government, and academia.
+- To support students in their pursuit of careers as practising economists in industry, government, and academia.

 Course Outlines

 This course is completely online with no formal lectures.
-Students access course materials though UMLearn.
+Students access course materials through UMLearn.
 The text and videos appear here for students who wish to pre-read the course.
-Students need to self-direct their learning and prepare for the term tests and final
+Students need to self-direct their learning and prepare for the term tests and final.
+Course outline here.

 Econ 4140/7150 Economic Evaluation of Public Policy and Programs (2021)